jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (b) does not include a private binding ruling
   - **Commissioner's statement of position** means the statement of position that the Commissioner issues pursuant to a disclosure notice; and includes any additional information the Commissioner provides in respect of the statement under section 89M(8) or section 89M(11)
   - **company** is defined in schedule 7, part C, subpart 1, clause 35(4) for the purposes of that clause
+  - **compensation** means—
+    (a) insurance or another amount in recognition of loss:
+    (b) for affected revenue property, an amount that a person derives from insurance, a government or local authority buy-out, or other amount in recognition of loss, or a combination of these, that would be income of the person under section CB 6, CB 7, CB 12, CB 13, or CG 6 of the Income Tax Act 2007 in the absence of subpart FP of that Act
   - **competent authority** —
     (a) has the meaning provided in a double tax agreement or in a tax recovery agreement; and (b) includes the Commissioner